msegzda/rpi-aws-automation/README.md

 ## Anonymous FTP ##

 vsftpd is installed with (above mentioned) prerequisites for cameras to push captured motion videos. vsftpd is configured on anonymous-only mode.
 Note FTP works on private network only.
-Its configured with single [/etc/vsftpd.conf](/msegzda/rpi-aws-automation/blob/master/etc/vsftpd.conf) file.
+Its configured with single [/etc/vsftpd.conf](/etc/vsftpd.conf) file.

 ## How to setup RPI with SSM ##

- 1. Upload all /var and /etc/scripts from local repo into corresponding folder on RPI
+ 1. Upload all of `/var` and `/etc` from local repo into corresponding folders on RPI
  1. Install SSM agent using [this AWS tutorial](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-manual-agent-install.html#agent-install-raspbianjessie)
  Note: use `SSMServiceRole` role from already created list when creating activation request.
  1. Execute `/etc/scripts/setup-rpi` to configure AWSCLI, AWSLOGS and rest of settings